What are Lending Ratios?

 - Lending ratios exist to conduct credit and financial analysis of potential borrowers before loan origination.

-- Lending ratios include the debt-to-income ratio, the housing expense ratio, and the loan-to-value ratio.
+- They include the debt-to-income ratio, the housing expense ratio, and the loan-to-value ratio.

 - Lending ratio usage varies across lenders.